BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 Sometimes, when one feels lost in the digital spectacle, returning to the simplicity of the ordinary can offer a reassuring sense of home---and we are deeply home here and now.

 Few would dispute that technology has transformed our self-perception.
-From a scientific perspective, we are more and more humiliated by what we see through science:
+It is clear to me that we are more and more humiliated by what we see through science:

 + **Copernicus**: Earth is not the center of the universe.
 + **Nietzsche**: God is dead, implying that normative values are constructed and lack any metaphysical essence.
-+ **Darwin**: Humans are not the apex of creation but part of an evolutionary biological process.
++ **Darwin**: Humans are not the apex of creation but part of an ongoing and contingent evolutionary biological process.
 + **Freud**: The human "ego" is not fully in control but is governed by unconscious processes.
 + **AI**: Machines can execute task that we thought require human thinking.

 A scientific definition of beings will make us blind for their mysterious and unexplainable presence in the world.
 In Heidegger's term: it will make us blind for *Being*.
-The danger is to lose the ability of seeing the world and its beings as they appears to us and to understand ourselves not as mere thinking subjects but as *Dasein* that is in the world in a mode of uncovering, i.e. disclosing other entities as well as ourselves.
-For Heidegger, *Dasein* is the "there"---or the locus---of Being and thus the metaphorical place where entities "show themselves" as what they are.
+Importantly. this term refers not to a specitic being, that is, indivudual things like rocks, chairs, animals and humans but **the condition or mode of existence that allows beings to be at all**.
+Heidegger's ontology is therefore not about *what* exists, but **how existence shows up to us**.
+To approach Being, he then analyzes a special kind of being: the human being, which he calls *Dasein* (literally, "being-there").

+*Dasein* is unique because:
++ It has a pre-understanding of *Being*.
++ It *cares* about its own being.
++ It exists in a state of *thrownness*.
++ It is *being-towards-death*--its tmporality shapes its understanding of existence.

+So, *Dasein* is the gateway to understainding *Being* in general.
 It is the being that has an understanding of *Being*.
-In other words, *Dasein* is simply Heidegger’s term for human beings.
+For Heiddegger, there is no such thing as an "*inner self*" divorced from the world.
+Therefore, ontoloty must begin with lived, situated existance---not abstract thought.

+He also attacks the subject-object dichotomy by poiting out that, most of the time, we encounter things through use (they are *ready-to-hand*) not detached reflection (*present-to-hand*).
+Furthermore, for him, time is not just a succesion of "nows," but a structure of existence:
++ **Past (facticity)**: We ar thrown into the world.
++ **Future (projection)**: We are always projecting ourselves towards possibilities (we have projects).
++ **Present (fallenness)**: We are often distracted by daily routines and the expectations of others ("the they"---das Man).

+The danger, for Heidegger, is to lose the ability of seeing the world and its beings as they appears to us and to understand ourselves not as mere thinking subjects but as *Dasein* that is in the world in a mode of uncovering, i.e. disclosing other entities as well as ourselves.
 He intentionally used the term because he felt as though the words most often used by philosophers to designate human beings, words like “consciousness”, "self-consciousness", "subject", "soul", etc., carried far too much metaphysical baggage, and, thus, found it necessary to come up with a new term for human beings.

 Decartes view of *the self* as self-subsistent and worldless *subject* changes in Heidegger's phenomenologically perspective because *Dasein* is always *Being-(involved)-in-the-world*.
 To be a self is to have a world.
 Like Husserl's world, Heidegger's world is a practical world of interconnected beings where equipment presupposes other equipment and is truly what it is only when it is being used transparently.